godfat/jellyfish/README.md

 ## DESIGN:

-* Learn the HTTP way instead of using some pointless helpers
+* Learn the HTTP way instead of using some pointless helpers.
-* Learn the Rack way instead of wrapping Rack functionalities, again
+* Learn the Rack way instead of wrapping around Rack functionalities.
-* Learn regular expression for routes instead of custom syntax
+* Learn regular expression for routes instead of custom syntax.
-* Embrace simplicity over convenience
+* Embrace simplicity over convenience.
-* Don't make things complicated only for _some_ convenience, but _great_ convenience, or simply stay simple for simplicity.
+* Don't make things complicated only for _some_ convenience, but for _great_ convenience, or simply stay simple for simplicity.
-* More features are added as extensions
+* More features are added as extensions.

 ## FEATURES: